 Academy of Art’s web design school provides students real-world experience in creating UX solutions through Advanced User Experience (WNM 499).
 The new Special Topics class lets students work with local start-up companies as clients.

-Pivotal Software product designer Aaron Lawrence is the instructor handling this School of Web Design & New Media program.
+Pivotal Software product designer Aaron Lawrence is the instructor handling this School of Interaction & UI/UX Design program.
 According to him, the goal is to “give [students] a safe opportunity to come in and get a little bit of taste of what it looks like to work with a client before we send them out to the industry.”

 UX design is not just about being able to develop a user-centered design.
 It must be based on a clear understanding of the user needs, and should provide practical solutions for user-experience problems.
 Beyond all of that, a good UX design practice must be able to tie these components back to the client’s business goals.